 and monotone maps.
 It features an active-inert factorisation system: An arrow in $\simplexcategory$ is \emph{active}, written $a:[m]\actto [n]$, when it preserves end-points, $a(0)=0$ and $a(m)=n$; and it is \emph{inert}, written $a:[m] \into [n]$, if it preserves distance, meaning $a(i+1)=a(i)+1$ for $0\leq i\leq m-1$.
 The active maps are generated by the codegeneracy maps $s^i : [n{+}1] \to [n]$ and by the {\em inner} coface maps $d^i : [n{-}1]\to [n]$, $0 < i < n$, while the inert maps are generated by the {\em outer} coface maps $d^0$ and $d^n$.
 Every morphism in $\simplexcategory$ factors uniquely as an active map followed by an inert map.
 Furthermore, it is a basic fact \cite{Galvez-Kock-Tonks:1512.07573} that active and inert maps in $\simplexcategory$ admit pushouts along each other, and the resulting maps are again active and inert. \end{blanko}

 \begin{blanko}{Simplicial groupoids.} A simplicial groupoid is a functor $X: \simplexcategory\op\to\Grpd$.
+(In principle, in order to have a homotopy invariant notion, we allow simplicial groupoids to be pseudofunctors, but in this work all simplicial groupoids can actually be arranged to be strict functors.)
 Since $\simplexcategory$ is generated by coface and codegeneracy maps, a simplicial groupoid is conveniently described by indicating the face and degeneracy maps, picturing it as

 The subscripts on the $d_i$ refer to which vertex of a simplex is omitted.
 The subscripts on the $s_i$ refer to which vertex is repeated.
 (The simplicial identities, such as for example $d_0 \circ d_2 = d_1\circ d_0$, are not captured by the picture.) \end{blanko}